Fremont Arts Council

 The Fremont Arts Council (FAC) is a community-run organization that supports arts and artists.
-The Council resides in the Fremont, Seattle, Washington, but its members are from throughout the city.
+The Council resides at the Powerhouse in Fremont, Seattle, Washington with members throughout the city.

 History

 The Fremont Arts Council was founded in the Fremont neighborhood of Seattle, Washington, in 1979.
+Since 1994, the FAC has been headquartered out of The Powerhouse.

 Events

-The Fremont Arts Council sponsors several annual events including the Summer Solstice Parade and Pageant, May Day, Troll-a-ween, and the Winter Solstice Feast.
+The Fremont Arts Council sponsors several annual events including the Summer Solstice Parade and Pageant, May Day, Troll-a-ween, Petit-Troll: Mini Mardis Gras Parade, and Luminata.

-The Summer Solstice Parade and Pageant is an arts festival held annually.

-Luminata is held annually on the autumnal equinox.
+The Summer Solstice Parade and Pageant and Luminata are held annually on the Summer Solstice and autumnal equinox.